Syracuse U, shaken by racism, welcomes the holiday break

 An investigation into reports that a white supremacist manifesto copied from the New Zealand mosque shooter was sent to the cellphones of students in Bird Library on Monday night have not turned up any devices that received the document.

-But the reports raised fears about a mass shooting and frightened many students off campus in the following days, several students said.
+But the reports raised fears about a mass shooting and frightened many students off the campus in the following days, several students said.

 The university also has suspended the social activities of all fraternities through the end of the semester.
 One was suspended entirely pending the investigation of a black student’s complaint last week that she was called by a racial slur by people identified by the university as fraternity members and their guests.